LiaScript/liascript.github.com/content/english/blog/034_images-are-handled-differently.md

 author: André Dietrich
 image: "/images/post/artemisia.jpg"
 categories:
-    - Examples
+    - Feature
-    - Shorts
+    - Tutorial
 tags:
-    - LiaScript
-    - Feature
     - Images
-    - YouTube
+    - Video
 description: "... a paragraph with a starting image will produce a floating environment, a paragraph with only images will produce a gallery, the image will be optimally sized & placed, and \"titles\" will be used as captions."
 ---